Research Diary #1: Starting third year of my PhD journey into trauma education

-Research and writing prompts, these prompts are focused on experiences of childhood trauma, a word of caution for those who do not want to see explicit research terms related to this topic.
+Includes a mini-guide on research and writing prompts for writers who write about experiences of childhood trauma, a caution for those who do not want to see explicit research terms are used.

 Dear Beezee Bees,